 We prefer processing your data within the EU / EEA.
 However, it may happen that we use service providers who process data outside the EU / EEA.
 In these cases, we ensure that an adequate level of data protection comparable to the standards within the EU is established before transferring your personal data, e.g. by means of the EU standard contracts or Binding Corporate Rules.

 Legal bases for our data processing

 There may be various legal grounds for processing personal data.
 If we need your data to fulfill a contract with you or to reply to your inquiry relating to a contract, the legal basis for such data processing is Article 6 (1) sentence 1 point (b) GDPR.
-If we obtain your consent to a specific type of data processing, the legal basis is Article 6 (1) sentence 1 point (a) GDPR.
+If we obtain your explicit or implied consent to a specific type of data processing, the legal basis is Article 6 (1) sentence 1 point (a) GDPR.
 We carry out some types of data processing on the basis of our legitimate interests.
 In this case, your interests in protecting your personal data are always weighed against our legitimate interests.
 The legal basis for that is Article 6 (1) point (f) GDPR.
 If the processing of personal data is necessary for compliance with a legal obligation our company has, the legal basis for that is Article 6 (1) point (c) GDPR.